 Stormwater Treatment for the Most Challenging Pollutants

-The siphon actuated, high surface area cartridges draw stormwater evenly through the filter media, providing efficient, effective stormwater treatment, while the self-cleaning hood prevents surface blinding, ensuring maximium media conotact, and prolongs cartridge life.
+The siphon actuated, high surface area cartridges draw stormwater evenly through the filter media, providing efficient, effective stormwater treatment.
+The unique surface cleaning mechanism prevents surface blinding, ensuring maximium media contact, and prolongs cartridge life.